Sbalbp/Xchat_Translator_Plugin/README.md

 The translating is done by an [Apertium-apy](http://wiki.apertium.org/wiki/Apy "Apertium-apy") that may run locally or on a remote location (its address can be set from within the plugin).

+The plugin is able to use several APY instances, as it stores an ordered APY list.
+The first APY in the list takes priority when the plugin need to make a request to an APY.
+If the first APY is unreachable or unable to give an answer, the plugin will attempt to make the same request to the second APY in the list, and so on.

 ###Requirements

 * **Python.**